-- Printful is the best backend print-on-demand fulfillment service provider in terms of quality.
+- Gelato is the best backend print-on-demand fulfillment service provider in terms of quality and support.
 Use it to sell print-on-demand products through your existing store with native integrations.

 Not only do these companies have fulfillment centers in Canada, they also have fulfillment centers around the globe.
 In locations such as USA, UK, Australia, Europe, and more.

 If you want to use Printful or Printify but you don’t have your online store yet, you can build one with these powerful ecommerce platforms.

 Disclosure: This post contains affiliate links.
 This means we may make a small commission if you make a purchase.